yougotwill/portfolio-site/README.md

 2. Edit the HTML files with your information.
 3. Tweak the website's themes as you see fit in either [main.css](main.css) or in [sass](sass).
   1. SASS Route I recommend that you download [Scout-App](https://scout-app.io) to compile the SASS to CSS.
 It's super easy to use and you don't need to fiddle with the command line.
   2. For the SASS complication process your source is [sass](sass) and the output is the base directory.
   3. It should compile and overwrite [main.css](main.css).
 4. Open [index.html](index.html) in your browser and see what you think.

 ## TODO
-- [ ] Update CV and add to footer
-- [ ] Update bio
 - [ ] Make responsive for mobile and tablet
+- [ ] Refactor Stylesheet

 ## Things that helped and inspired me